surroundaustralia/rdfx/README.md

 A small Python utility to convert, merge, and read/persist RDF data in different formats, across different "persistence systems".

 ## Use
-The same command line arguments are used when running this script as either Python or BASH.
-The command line utility at this point simplifies certain aspects of the merge/convert process.
+The command line utility covers merge and conversion functionality, and simplifies certain aspects of this.
+The

 ### Python
 Run the `rdfx.py` script with Python having installed the packages required by _requirements.txt_.